jhugman/uniffi-bindgen-react-native/docs/src/guides/publishing.md

     "ubrn:checkout": "ubrn checkout      --config ubrn.config.yaml",
 +   "postinstall":   "yarn ubrn:checkout && yarn ubrn:android && yarn ubrn:ios",
 ```

+Make sure to enable release mode in `ubrn.config` before distributing your package as the impact on size and performance can be dramatic.

 ## Add `uniffi-bindgen-react-native` to your README.md